-- the rates we obtain from our charters as well as the rates obtained upon the expiration of our existing charters: - ~ the level of our operating costs; - ~ the level of our general and administrative costs; - ~ the number of unscheduled off-hire days and the timing of, and number of days required for, scheduled drydocking of our ships; - ~ vessel acquisitions and related financings; - ~ level of indebtedness; - ~ restrictions in our loan and credit facilities and in any future debt facilities;

-- ~ prevailing global and regional economic and political conditions; - ~ the effect of governmental regulations and maritime self-regulatory organization standards on the conduct of our business; - ~ the amount of cash reserves established by our board of directors; and - ~ restrictions under Marshall Islands and Liberian law.
+- ~ the rates we obtain from our charters as well as the rates obtained upon the expiration of our existing charters; - ~ the level of our operating costs; - ~ the level of our general and administrative costs; - the number of unscheduled off-hire days and the timing of, and number of days required for, scheduled drydocking of our ships: - ~ vessel acquisitions and related financings; - level of indebtedness; - ~ restrictions in our loan and credit facilities and in any future debt facilities; - prevailing global and regional economic and political conditions; - the effect of governmental regulations and maritime self-regulatory organization standards on the conduct of our business; - ~ the amount of cash reserves established by our board of directors; and - restrictions under Marshall Islands and Liberian law.

-We may incur expenses or liabilities or be subject to other circumstances in the future that reduce or eliminate the amount of cash that we have available for distribution as a dividends, if any.
-Our growth and fleet renewal strategies contemplate that we will finance the acquisition of our contracted newbuilds or selective acquisition of sesond-hand vessels through a combination of cash on hand, our operating cash flow and debt financing or equity financing.
+We may incur expenses or liabilities or be subject to other circumstances in the future that reduce or eliminate the amount of cash that we have available for distribution as dividends, if any.
+Our growth and fleet renewal strategies contemplate that we will finance the acquisition of our contracted newbuilds or selective acquisitions of second-hand vessels through a combination of cash on hand, our operating cash flow and debt financing or equity financing.
 If financing is not available to us on acceptable terms, our board of directors may decide to finance or refinance such acquisitions with a greater percentage of cash from operations to the extent available, which would reduce or even eliminate the amount of cash available for the payment of dividends.
 We may also enter into other agreements that will restrict our ability to pay dividends.

+Our financing arrangements impose a number of restrictions on our ability to pay dividends, and we may not be able to pay dividends even though we have an established dividend policy.
 Under the terms of certain of our existing credit facilities, we are not permitted to pay dividends if an event of default has occurred and is continuing or would occur as a result of the payment of such dividend.
 We expect that any future credit facilities will also have restrictions on the payment of dividends.
-In addition, cash dividends on our Common Stock are subject to the priority of dividends on the 804,950 outstanding shares of Series C Preferred Shares and 3,195,050 outstanding shares of Series D Preferred Shares as of December 31, 2023.
+In addition, cash dividends on our Common Stock are subject to the priority of dividends on the 804,950 outstanding shares of Series C Preferred Shares and 3,195,050 outstanding shares of Series D Preferred Shares as of December 31, 2024.